25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 ## How to Reference a Parameter

 - The `Fn::Ref` function can be leveraged to reference parameters
-- Parameters can be used anywhere in a template.
+- Parameters can be used anywhere in a template
 - The shorthand for this in YAML is `!Ref`
 - The function can also reference other elements within the template